ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **revenue_cost_analysis** flow to see your changes.

-### 6. Takeaways

-  1. How to create and write the code of a new Read Component
-  2. How to create and write the code of a new SQL transform
-  3. How to create and make your own fully functioning Ascend pipeline!

-### 7. Congratulations!
+### 6. Congratulations!
 Great job!
-You've completed Expedition 7!
+You've completed Expedition 7 and made your own fully functioning Ascend flow!
+You did it!

 ---